Nancy M. Johnson: Invention of the ice cream maker

-Johnson had invented the hand cranked ice cream churn as a way to solve the problem of the amount of time it took to make ice cream.
 Ice cream was originally made using very intensive labor and it often took one individual hours to make.
-Johnson essentially provided another way to make ice cream faster and easier than by hand.
+Johnson had invented the hand cranked ice cream churn as a way to make ice cream faster and easier than by hand.

-Originally, there were many steps to creating ice cream.
-President Thomas Jefferson had an eighteen step recipe to make ice cream.
-This all changed when Johnson created her patent.

 The patent number for the Artificial Freezer is US3254A.
-It was patented on September 9th, 1843, and antedated on July 29th, 1848.
+It was patented on September 9, 1843, and antedated on July 29, 1848.
 The Artificial Freezer contained a hand crank, which, when cranked, would spin and rotate two adjacent broad, flat slates containing an array of holes, which would assist in churning the ice cream, making the ice cream more uniform, while also making it easier to remove the ice crystals in the interior walls of the cylindrical container in which the spatulas were fit in.
 These metal spatulas were attached to this pipe called the “dasher”, which was attached to the handle crank protruding out from the Artificial Freezer.
 Harnessing the principles of thermodynamics and endothermic reactions, Johnson’s Artificial Freezer was very effective in making ice cream.
 The wooden tub contained a mixture of salt and crushed ice, thus melting the crushed ice, but dropping the temperature of the solution below freezing point as a result of salt lowering the melting point of liquids.
 This, in conjunction with the ice cream solution, extracts heat energy from the ice cream, in turn freezing it.
 Johnson also was able to create the Artificial Freezer so that when using a border to split the machine down the middle, two different flavors of ice cream could be cranked and made at the same time.